dchithinh/MicroPomo/README.md

 - Use can use this build design to run/debug on your PC.
 Then can intergate the `pomodoro` folder standablone into your HW **OR**
 - Take the whole code and add your HW driver into `hal`

 As an example, I have taken `pomodoro` folder into my STM32F407 board.
-You can have a look at: <TBD>
+You can have a look at: To be updated

-The best practise approach is to have `pomodoro` folder as standalone repository and use it as a `submodule` in your HW board project.

 ## Acknowledgment
 - lv_port_pc_vscode: https://github.com/lvgl/lv_port_pc_vscode